-Secure Satcom for Safety & Security (4S) represents a consolidation of and increase in ESA's efforts to support, under a new ARTES thematic framework:
+Space Systems for Safety & Security (4S) represents an increase in ESA's efforts to support, under a new ARTES thematic framework, the following:

-- European satellite operators and manufacturing industry, to ensure that new levels of security, robustness and resilience become mandatory requirements of space-based communication solutions globally.
+- European and Canadian satellite operators and manufacturing industry, including New Space actors, to develop advanced and competitive solutions to remain at the forefront of the safety and security global market and to ensure that new levels of security, robustness and resilience become mandatory requirements of space-based communication solutions.

-- European downstream industry and service providers, in delivering relevant space-based solutions and business models for innovative, economically sustainable downstream services addressing global security needs.
+- European and Canadian downstream industry and service providers, in delivering relevant space-based solutions and business models to user communities for innovative, economically sustainable space-based services addressing global safety and security needs.

 The Govsatcom Precursor responds to the growing need in Europe for secure communications for applications such as crisis management and maritime safety.
 Access to secure satellite communications is of paramount importance to governments, as these can provide massive added value to, for example, humanitarian missions, disaster response and infrastructure monitoring.
 This is why ESA’s Govsatcom Precursor is dedicated to showing how the European space industry can support the EU’s Govsatcom initiative, which aims to pool and share governmental and commercial satellite services to provide secure and guaranteed access to satcom for Europe’s public sector.